n00b69/woa-polaris/guide/update.md

 ```

 #### Select Windows volume
-> Replace $ with the actual number of the Windows volume
+> Replace $ with the actual number of the WINPOLARIS volume
 ```cmd
 select volume $
 ```